 Let’s first understand what Minimalism is – It is the mode of lifestyle in which you only possess those things which you ‘REALLY’ need.
-This term is majorly related to architecture and arts where people design and craft things in a much more simple and sober way.
+This term is majorly related to architecture and arts where people design and craft things in a much more sober and straightforward way.
 No extravaganza stuff.
 By the end of this article, you will understand this more.

 - For my own hygiene, I use the same one kind of lotion, argan oil and deodorant until they get over.